CortexFlow/cortexflow-blog/_posts/2025-04-20-the-proxy-injector.md

     "AdmissionReview".to_string()
 }
 ```
-Going forward in our implementation we also need a structure to send a Response back from the Admission webhook, we call this structure "AdmissionResponse"
+After that, we define the AdmissionResponse structure, which is used to send a response back from the admission webhook:
 ```
 #[derive(Debug, Serialize)]
 pub struct AdmissionResponse {